nextcloud/news/docs/plugins.rst

 Serverside plugin
 -----------------
-A serverside plugin is a plugin that uses the same infrastructure to add additional features.
-An example would be a plugin that makes the starred entries of a user available via an interface.
+A serverside plugin is a plugin that uses the same infrastructure as the news app for its own purposes.
+An example would be a plugin that makes the starred entries of a user available via an interface or a bookmark app that that also shows starred articles as bookmarks.

 Its very easy to interface with the News app.
 Because all Classes are registered in the :file:`news/dependencyinjection/dicontainer.php` it takes almost no effort to use the same infrastructure.